 Once you’ve corrected the error, return to the filing section to transmit your corrected return.
 Your return will not be resubmitted until you click Submit.
 It’s your responsibility to check your e-file status.

 You won’t be charged again as long as the primary taxpayer’s SSN has not been changed.
 If the SSN did change because of a typo, you’ll be required to pay for the service again.
 However, you can request a refund.
 To do that, contact Customer Service to request a refund.
-Be sure to include both the correct and incorrect SSNs in your request.

 If you’re unable to determine the error, contact your local Social Security Administration office or the main office at 1-800-772-1213 to verify the information listed in their files.